I’ve been on a carnivore diet for more than a decade, and I admit, eating the same cuts of meat gets tiresome after a while.

 - Brine or marinade — These are time-consuming, but it works great on wild meat.
-When you soak the meat in a salt solution with black pepper, you’re improving the moisture and flavor.
+You improve the moisture and flavor when you soak the meat in a salt solution with black pepper.
 Plus, you aren’t ruining the protein bonds, but the water is trapped in cells, which results in a juicy cut.

 How Do You Cook a Wild Game Steak?

 You cook a wild game steak by grilling it or cooking it in the pan for 5 to 7 minutes per side.
 The internal temperature should be between 117 to 125 degrees.

 Can You Grill Game Meat?

 Yes, you can grill game meat.
 It’s easy to access the meat with a thermometer while grilling, so you can check when the steaks are done.